'Pre' self contains one's possibility yet to

 by which the prior gains access to the field of knowing.
 It can't occur otherwise, since

-relativity necessarily depends upon dichotomy as the 'form' for its function.
+relativity for us, necessarily depends upon dichotomy as the 'form' for its function.

 It therefore follows that we not only can but do know that we exist between two

-circumscribe all possibility inherent within the idea of the unknowable.
+circumscribe all possibility inherent within our idea of the unknowable.

 This